Yashraval123/YashRavalportfolio/README.md

 # YashRavalportfolio
 # Introduction
-Hello my name is Yash Raval.I am currently studying Data Analytics of Business Decision Making in Durham College.In my native country India i completed bechlors of engineering in Information technology.My goal is to be Data analyst and to construct the means for extracting business-focused insights from data.
+Hello my name is Yash Raval.I am currently studying Data Analytics of Business Decision Making in Durham College.In my native country India i completed bechlors of engineering in Information technology.My goal is to be Data analyst and to construct the means for extracting business-focused insights from data.YASH
 # My Skills
 1. Presentation skill-	Presentations may seem as old as the mountains, but they are not going away any time soon.
 As a data scientist I am going to have to at some time or another have to prepare and deliver a presentation.
 There are different approaches and techniques to effectively handle different classes of presentations which i have
 One to one